wzalazar/poet/node/README.md

 #### claims-to-db

-Processes all claims and stores them in the blockchain.
+Processes all claims and stores them in the database.

 > TODO: Split "trusted" and "untrusted" claims